pantheon-systems/documentation/source/content/guides/new-relic/07-new-relic-faq.md

 ### Will turning on New Relic&reg; Performance Monitoring slow my site down?

 No, New Relic&reg; will not make your site slower.
 The overhead is small enough to be almost imperceptible.
-The amount of available metrics useful for debugging and improving performance far outstrips the negligible difference.
+The amount of available metrics useful for debugging and improving performance far outweighs the negligible difference.

 ### What is the difference between app server response time and browser page load time?